-Now in its 5th year, The Solent SCITT based at Park Community School is enjoying its most diverse class of trainee teachers yet.
+Now in its 6th year, The Solent SCITT based at Park Community School has had its best recruitment cycle to date.

-Ranging in age from 25 to 54 the student teachers have one thing in common – a desire to teach and inspire the next generation.
+Ranging in age and experience, the student teachers have one thing in common – a desire to teach and inspire the next generation.

 For some this has meant a continuation from a degree and for others a complete change of career.